 ‘Read the explanation of the Academic and General Training tests, then contact the organisation or institution to which you are applying to find out what it requires.
 Note that you must know which version to take when you complete the online application form.’

 ‘IELTS has four parts – Listening (30 minutes), Reading (60 minutes), Writing (60 minutes) and Speaking (11–14 minutes).
 The total test time is 2 hours and 45 minutes.
 The Listening, Reading and Writing tests are done in one sitting.
-The Speaking test may be on the same day or up to seven days before or after the other IELTS tests.’
+The Speaking test may be on the same day or up to seven days before or after the other IELTS tests.
+For more insight contact us, to get old IELTS question paper.

 ‘Test centres make every effort to cater for the special needs of disabled candidates.
 It is the aim for all candidates to be assessed fairly and objectively.
 If you have a special need, talk to your local test centre when registering.
 Centres may need three months to organise arrangements.’

-‘IELTS is available on 48 fixed dates a year – up to four times a month, depending on local demand.’
+‘IELTS exam dates are available on 48 times a year – up to four times a month, depending on local demand.’

 ‘IELTS has a set fee for its test.
 The Academic and General IELTS Training tests are the same cost.
 When you apply online, you will be told the fee.’